gregorriegler/framework-dependency-kata/README.md

 ### Exercise #2: Remove CDI from the model

 Get rid of framework related DI Code like @Service and @Autowired annotations in your model.

+### Exercise #3: Invert the dependency on the Persistence Framework

+Make sure there is no dependency from the model to Hibernate or Spring Data.
+Those Frameworks should depend on our model and become a plugin.

+### Exercise #4: Reflect on the done refactorings

+What steps did you take and would there be an easier way?
+What does the result look like?
+Can you think of a better solution?
+Was it worth it?
+Discuss Advantages as well as Disadvantages.